Tax avoidance

 - collect or recover any amount of tax.

-Specific Anti-Avoidance Rules (SAAR)
+Specific Anti-Avoidance Rules (SAARs)

-In addition to the GAAR there are many targeted anti-avoidance rules throughout tax legislation.
-These rules are intended to deny the benefit of a loss, relief or exemption which may otherwise be available.
-When a particular type of transaction or series of transactions are undertaken.
-Targeted anti-avoidance rules are used by Revenue for more specific or limited types of transactions than those to which the GAAR applies.
+In addition to the GAAR, there are many targeted anti-avoidance rules throughout tax legislation.
+These rules prohibit the misuse of certain losses, reliefs or exemptions when a particular type of transaction, or series of transactions, are undertaken.

 Schedule 33 of the Taxes Consolidation Act 1997 classifies a number of these provisions as specific anti-avoidance provisions.
-The classification of these targeted anti-avoidance provisions as SAARs does not have any impact on how they apply to taxpayers.

 A tax avoidance surcharge applies where a person seeks to obtain the benefit of any tax advantage which is withdrawn by:

-- section 811C
+- Section 811C

 - or